all-of-us/workbench/README.md

 ./project.rb deploy --project PROJECT --version VERSION --[no-]promote
 ```

+This also migrates the SQL databases, so avoid using this when you have local
+SQL schema changes.

 Note: This deploys both the API and public API.
 Use `deploy-api` or
 `deploy-public-api` for finer granularity.